LeCAR-Lab/ABS/README.md

   <img src="images/Youtube-Cover[2M].png" width="80%"/>
 </p>

-This codebase is under [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/deed.en), with inherited license in [Legged Gym](training/legged_gym) and [rsl rl](training/rsl_rl) from *ETH Zurich, Nikita Rudin* and *NVIDIA CORPORATION & AFFILIATES*.
+This codebase is under [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/deed.en), with inherited license in [Legged Gym](training/legged_gym) and [RSL RL](training/rsl_rl) from *ETH Zurich, Nikita Rudin* and *NVIDIA CORPORATION & AFFILIATES*.
 You may not use the material for commercial purposes, e.g., to make demos to advertise your commercial products.

 Please read through the whole README.md before cloning the repo.